Kendal in Cumbria

 The Chocolate House dates back to 1657 and offers 18 different types of hot chocolate as well as delicious chocolate cakes and light lunches.
 To find the Chocolate House wander down the cobbled street leading out of the market square.
 Check here to confirm opening hours of the Chocolate House.

-A selection of hand-chosen Self-catering cottages close to Kendal
+A selection of hand-chosen Self-catering cottages in and close to Kendal

 Damson Blossom - Nr.
 Kendal in the Lyth Valley Cumbria